 Discharging Secured Loans

 Secured loans are more difficult to deal with in a bankruptcy because there are often two different lenders involved.
-A car title loan, for example, could have been obtained through a company like Florida’s Embassy Title Loans, one of the state’s premier consumer finance companies.
+A car title loan, for example, could have been obtained through a company like Embassy loans, one of the state’s premier consumer finance companies.
 However, the car may have been purchased with a loan from a bank.
 Both would be entitled to possession of the car or any proceeds from a payoff.

 Mortgage debts cannot simply be written off.
 A Chapter 13 bankruptcy can help someone stay in their home by negotiating a payment plan.
-Some secured loans – such as home equity loans – may be written off, but an individual’s mortgage debt still must be repaid.
+Some secured loans – such as home equity loans – may be written off, but an individual’s primary mortgage debt still must be repaid.

 It is important for anyone who even thinks about bankruptcy to understand what types of loans can be discharged and how.
 A person can make a better decision about their financial future with this knowledge.